Neurological conditions /

 Although dementia should not be considered an inevitable part of ageing, it primarily affects older people.
 It is estimated to affect one in 14 people over the age of 65 and one in six over 80.

 Increases in life expectancy mean that more people have dementia than ever before.
-There are estimated to be more than 850,000 people living with dementia in the UK today, and 210,000 new cases diagnosed every year.
+There are estimated to be 982,000 people living with dementia in the UK today, a number that is predicted to rise to 1.4 million by 20401.

-Dementia in younger people is much less common but around 42,000 people under the age of 65 years in the UK have early-onset dementia.
+Dementia in younger people is much less common, but around 71,000 people under the age of 65 years in the UK have early-onset dementia2.

 The impact of dementia